 While many law firms treat their clients like an item of inventory sitting on a shelf until they complete your case and can replace you with someone else, we don’t treat our clients like a passive income stream.

-At Lytal, Reiter, Smith, Ivey & Fronrath, we put our clients at the forefront of our focus, and we treat you with the compassion and patience that you deserve.
+At Lytal, Reiter, Smith, Ivey & Fronrath, our clients are at the forefront of our focus, and we treat them with the compassion and patience they deserve.

-Our experienced Florida wrongful death attorneys have successfully negotiated and tried numerous wrongful death cases, so we know how to best support you and advocate for you through every step of your case, including in each of the following steps of your lawsuit.
+Our experienced West Palm Beach wrongful death attorneys have successfully negotiated and tried numerous wrongful death cases, so we know how to support you best and advocate for you through every step of your case, including in each of the following steps of your lawsuit.

 Investigation, research, and gathering evidence